Yellow Caterpillar excavator clearing brush and small trees on a North Texas acreage lot

 How we clear, and why the method matters

 There are two real options.
 Traditional clearing pushes trees and brush into piles to burn or haul.
 Fast, but hard on the soil, and expensive once you count hauling costs and burn permits.
 Forestry mulching grinds everything in place in a single pass, leaves the ground covered in nutrient-rich mulch, and protects the keeper trees.
-We quote both when they make sense so you can pick based on budget, timeline, and what the lot needs next.
+Neither one is always right.
+Our side-by-side on mulching vs dozer clearing walks the tradeoffs, and for what the whole job actually runs see our Dallas land clearing cost guide.
+We quote both methods when they make sense so you can pick based on budget, timeline, and what the lot needs next.

 The equipment, and when we reach for each piece